eric-do/eric-do.github.io/_posts/2019-04-28-How-to-build-a-React-app.md

 ---
 layout: post
-title: "How to build a React App"
+title: "How to build a React App: Movie List"
 comments: true
 ---
+This is a start of a series of posts where I'll be implementing a React app.
+These are my plans:

+[x] Build MVP for adding/searching to a list in React [x] Refactor app to React-Redux (to be shown in a following post) [ ] Pull data from API and implement a backend
+[ ] Style app for production aesthetic

 ## Setup: Dependencies
 Babel for ES6 transpilation
  ```